 Enter a unique login name.

-Enter name of Gateway from where the API user will access PMP for password management operations.
+Enter the name of the gateway from which the API user accesses PMP for password management operations.

 Enter a unique Full Name of user.
 The user is identified with this name externally where the user activities such as reports, audit trails are traced.